Voices from Students

 *completed EU-DP before graduation

 As for classes in other departments, I took classes in the School of Economics and Law.
 Although not directly applicable to my major, I was able to learn new ways of thinking by learning about the unique situation of the EU and the historical background of social issues.
-It was a great opportunity for me because I wouldn't have heard about it if I hadn't taken this programme.
+It was a great opportunity for me because I wouldn't have learned about such things if I hadn't taken this programme.

 I would like to recommend this programme to everyone, as I started with just a few interests and learned a lot.